Cell Phones Are A Distraction In School: Statistics and How Parents and Teachers Really Feel | SlickText

 Key survey findings on cell phones at school:

 Teenage texting and driving statistics show that many teens can’t properly discipline themselves when it comes to using a cell phone.
+The challenge lies in managing and integrating digital devices in a way that fosters engagement while minimizing off-topic usage.
 While teachers find cell phones a distraction in the classroom, parents aren’t opposed to finding ways to incorporate smartphones into the lesson.

 Teachers: How do you view cell phone usage in the classroom?